uclh-criu/patient-clinical-timeline-extraction/README.md

 Steps:
 1. Upload the raw CSV file to MedCAT Trainer.
 Note the column names will need to be changed, see the [MedCAT Trainer Documentation](https://medcattrainer.readthedocs.io/en/latest/) for further details
 2. Annotate entities, dates, and relationships using the MedCAT Trainer interface
-3. Download the JSON export and run this through the `create_training_dataset.ipynb` notebook
+3. Download the JSON export and run this through the `create_training_dataset.ipynb` notebook.
+An example json file is provided in `data/MedCAT_Export.json` if you wish to try the training process without having to do the manual labelling
 4. This creates `training_dataset.csv` with all required columns including ground truth relationships
 5. Use this dataset for training and evaluation of all extractors in the `notebooks_training` folder

 #### 2. Inference Pipeline

 This pipeline is designed for processing new documents at scale and doesn't require manual labelling.
-It uses the [MedCAT library](https://github.com/CogStack/cogstack-nlp/blob/main/medcat-v2/README.md) to extract entities and various utility functions to extract dates.
+It uses the [MedCAT library](https://github.com/CogStack/cogstack-nlp/blob/main/medcat-v2/README.md) to extract entities, various utility functions to extract dates and the trained models to do the relation extraction between them.

 Steps:
 1. Run the raw CSV file through the `create_inference_dataset.ipynb` notebook